Beverly Hills Supper Club fire: Fire

 On Saturday, May 28, 1977, the Beverly Hills Supper Club was operating beyond capacity, largely due to the popularity of that evening's Cabaret Room show featuring Hollywood singer and actor John Davidson.
-Based on its number of exits, the Cabaret Room could safely accommodate about 600 people, according to the calculations of the Fire Marshal.
+Based on its number of exits, the Cabaret Room could safely accommodate about 600 people, according to the calculations of the fire marshal.
 On that night it exceeded capacity, with people seated on ramps and in aisles.
 According to later estimates based on seating charts and memories of those present, the number of patrons in the Cabaret Room at 9:00 p.m. was between 900 and 1,300.
 Regardless of the exact number, sources agree that the room was beyond its safety capacity.

 Elsewhere in the club, patrons were dining on gourmet meals.
 Later estimates place the total number of people in the Beverly Hills Supper Club on May 28, 1977, at approximately 3,000, substantially more than the 1,500 people the fire code allowed at the time for a building with the number of exits the club had.

 Near the south exit close to the main bar, the opposite end of the building from the Cabaret Room, a wedding reception drew to a close around 8:30 p.m. in the Zebra Room, near the building's main entrance; some of its guests had complained of the room being excessively warm with loud explosions from beneath the floor, and the group left the building before the end of their allotted time.
 The room remained vacant from their departure until 8:59 p.m. when an employee smelled smoke and opened the Zebra Room's door to confirm the presence of smoke.
 She asked another employee to call the fire department while she and others began trying to fight the flames with fire extinguishers.
-The employees' opening of the Zebra Room's door allowed enough oxygen into the room to cause what had been a smoldering fire in the room's drop ceiling to flashover and begin to spread rapidly, becoming impossible to extinguish with the fire extinguishers.
+The employees' opening of the Zebra Room's door allowed enough oxygen into the room to cause what had been a smoldering fire in the room's drop ceiling to flash over and begin to spread rapidly, becoming impossible to extinguish with the fire extinguishers.
 The Fire Department was alerted to the fire at 9:01 p.m. and arrived by 9:05; as they approached, firefighters on the first emergency vehicles could see smoke coming from the building.